Kotlin/kotlinx.serialization/docs/formats.md

 ### Custom CBOR-specific Serializers
 Cbor encoders and decoders implement the interfaces [CborEncoder](CborEncoder.kt) and [CborDecoder](CborDecoder.kt), respectively.
 These interfaces contain a single property, `cbor`, exposing the current CBOR serialization configuration.
-This enables custom cbor-specific serializers to react to switches such as, `preferCborLabelsOverNames` or `writeDefiniteLengths`, for example.
+This enables custom cbor-specific serializers to reuse teh current `cbor` instance to produce embedded byte arrays or react to configuration settings such as `preferCborLabelsOverNames` or `useDefiniteLengthEncoding`, for example.

 ## ProtoBuf (experimental)